Not every wonderful Labrador has the potential to be a great stud dog.

 There are times when you need to intervene, both to ensure your dog does not get hurt and to ensure that the mating takes place at all.

-- Do you know how the bitch should be handled to ensure your dog is not injured?
+- Do you know how the female should be handled to ensure your dog is not injured?

 - And do you know how to turn the dog during the tie?

-- Do you know what to do if the bitch panics during the ‘tie’ and your dog is in pain?
+- Do you know what to do if the female panics during the ‘tie’ and your dog is in pain?

-- Do you know how to lubricate the bitch before mating, and how to check for strictures?
+- Do you know how to lubricate the female before mating, and how to check for strictures?

 - Have you assisted at several matings, including difficult ones?